caizefeng/BayesianOpt4dftu/README.md

         - Examples: `"alpha1": 0.25` and `"alpha2": 0.75`

     - **`delta_mag_weight`**:
         - Description: Specifies the weight coefficients of Δmagnetization. `LORBIT` must be set in all `INCAR` files.
-Note: A `delta_mag_weight` of 0 will exclude Δmagnetization from the loss function.
+A `delta_mag_weight` of 0 will exclude Δmagnetization from the loss function.
         - Example: `"delta_mag_weight": 0.1`

     - **`threshold`**:
         - Description: Specifies the accuracy at which you'd like to stop the BO process.
-Note: A `threshold` of 0 will disable convergence assessment.
+A `threshold` of 0 will disable convergence assessment.
         - Example: `"threshold": 0.0001`

     - **`urange`**:
         - Description: Defines the U parameter range for optimization.
+The unit is eV.
 Note: Defining different U ranges for separate elements is unsupported.
         - Example: `"urange": [-10, 10]`

-    - **`import_kpath`**:
-        - Description: Provides an external list of high-symmetry k-points if some special k coordinates aren't available in the ASE library.
-        - Example: `"import_kpath": false`

     - **`elements`**:
         - Description: Lists the elements in your system.
 This is used for plotting the BO results.
 Note: If it's a